List of The Neverending Story characters: Bark Troll

 Bark Troll is an anthropomorphic tree-creature supporting character and friend of Bastian who appears in The Neverending Story cartoon and the third film which is based on the characters as they appeared in the animated series.
 He is loosely based on three characters of a species called bark trolls, which appeared to advise Atreyu about the Nothing.

 In the third film, Bark Troll is performed by Kaefan Shaw and voiced by William Hootkins.

 In the 1995 cartoon series, Bark Troll is voiced by Richard Binsley and serves as Bastian's occasional companion.

+Nimbly

+Nimbly is a character who appears in The Neverending Story novel.
+In the book, he is a Fantastican creature that looks like a rabbit having feathers instead of fur.

+Nimbly appears in The NeverEnding Story II: The Next Chapter, portrayed by Martin Umbach.
+In the film, he is a bird-like creature and a henchmen of Xayide, who sends him on a task to falsely befriend Bastian and get him to make wishes with the Auryn.
+During their quest, after Atreyu is accidentally killed by Bastian in a fight, he realizes that Xayide wants to destroy Bastian and changes the side, thus helping Bastian on how to reach the Silver City and revealing his lost memory to him.

+Nimbly appears in the animated series The Neverending Story, voiced by Neil Crone.

 Cairon

 Cairon the Black Centaur (German: Caíron, der Schwarz-Zentaur) is a herald of the Childlike Empress and in-between bearer of Auryn who passed it to Atreyu.
 In the novel, he appears as an elderly black centaur with his lower half with the striped pattern of a zebra.

-In the first film, he ultimately appears as a tall-headed humanoid and is portrayed by Moses Gunn.
+In the first film, he appears as a tall-headed humanoid and is portrayed by Moses Gunn.

+In the TV series, Tales from the Neverending Story, Cairon is portrayed by Tyrone Benskin.

 By his name and status of a centaur and physician, Cairon is an allusion to the mythological Greek Chiron.